NEVARLeVrai/Spicetify-AutoSetup-AutoUpdate/README.md

 My script will do all time Reinstall and update !
 Your settings will be not lost after that
 ---------------------------------------------

-if youwont reinstall it do this (so just launch 1 time my script, but for updates it's up to you to do manually)
+if you wont reinstall it do this (so just launch 1 time my script, but for updates it's up to you to do manually)
 ---------------------------------------------

 Updating